-Southern Rowan Christmas parade canceled - Salisbury Post
+Southern Rowan Christmas Parade canceled - Salisbury Post

 The two towns had previously planned to make changes to the Nov.
 24 parade that included not throwing candy and reducing the size of the parade lineup in addition to expected attendees to follow social distancing rules.
 The towns also planned to hold the parade without stopping between its Landis and China Grove portions to give people more space to spread out.

 The announcement comes as active COVID-19 cases in Rowan County have reached their highest point yet, with new positives coming faster than recoveries.
 As of Monday, there were 750 active cases, 21 people hospitalized and 124 dead.
-Last week brought the second- and third-highest increases in local coronavirus cases since the pandemic began.
+Last week brought the second- and third-highest daily increases in local coronavirus cases since the pandemic began.

 Ask Us: Readers ask about I-85 construction, new tenant for Rite Aid store